loki315zx/mojs/app/tutorial-articles/Path easing : Property curves.md

 }).start();
 ```

-###### *note*: Im not using vendor prefixes here for the sake or simplicity but some browsers do need them.
+###### *note*: Im not using vendor prefixes here for the sake of simplicity but some browsers still do need them.

-We have one sloppy movement here it doesn’t really look like something falling at all, lets add bounce easing:
+We have one sloppy movement here, it doesn’t really look like something falling at all, lets add bounce easing:

 ``` javascript
 var square = document.querySelector('#js-square');